July 23rd, 2022 | By: The Startups Team | Tags: Crowdfunding, Angel Investing, Venture Capital (VC), Growing a Business, Funding

 As Startups.com Founder and CEO Wil Schroter likes to say, “There's no ‘fun' in funding.'”
 But it doesn't have to be terrifying, either.
 There are many different funding options to navigate in the early stages of a startup.

-Let's explore the five most common types of startup funding sources, with links to more detailed explorations of each type of funding.
+Let's explore the five most common types of startup funding sources, with links to more detailed explorations of each type of startup business funding here.

 Series funding is when a startup raises rounds of funds, each one higher than the next and each one increasing the value of the business.
 It's described alphabetically: Series A, B, C, D, and E.

-Series A funding usually comes from venture capital firms, although angel investors may also be involved.
+Series A startup funding usually comes from venture capital firms, although angel investors may also be involved.
 Additionally, more companies are using equity crowdfunding for their Series A.

 Series A is a point at which many startups tend to fail.
 In a phenomenon known as “Series A crunch,” even startups that are successful with their seed round often have trouble securing a Series A round.

-A startup that reaches the point where they’re ready to raise a Series B round has already found their product/market fit and needs help expanding.
+A startup that reaches the point where they're ready to raise a Series B funding round has already found their product/market fit and needs help expanding.

 The big question here is: Can you make your company work at scale?
 Can you go from 100 users to a 1,000?
 How about 1 million?